vfscalfani/teletype_mols/README.md

 [RDKit](https://www.rdkit.org/) includes the [Schroedinger 2D coordinate generation library](https://github.com/schrodinger/coordgenlibs)
 (CoordGen) and this can be used to get the x,y coordinates of atoms and bonds for plotting.

-The rdkit_print_mol_ascii notebook in this repository demonstrates one way of printing molecules as ascii characters starting with SMILES.
+The [rdkit_print_mol_ascii](https://github.com/vfscalfani/teletype_mols/blob/main/rdkit_print_mol_ascii.ipynb) notebook in this repository demonstrates one way of printing molecules as ascii characters using RDKit.

+The `print_mol_ascii` function is likely most useful in an ipython console to quickly view molecules (i.e., not in a full Jupyter Notebook).
+Eventually I would like to adapt the script into a python argparse command line application for use in a terminal window, more generally.

 Here is an example of how molecules look.
 Atoms are printed with their standard symbols, and bonds are denoted with a `*`:

 ```console